-a) In regatta series, certain limitations regarding equipme ent may be enforce ed when the notice of race and the sailing instruction contain the fo llowing provisions: "This regatta series named from to has limitations as to equipment in accordance wi ith Rule 113." b) Definition of regatta series: A regatta series is a number er of races schedule ed to be sailed on consecutive days (one or two days or rest days or non-sailing days s do not break the sequence) or on two consecutive weekends or long weekends, for one points prize or title.
+a) The equipment limitations specified in section c) shall apply to Flying Dutchman World and European Championships but are discretionary for all other regatta series.
+In other regatta series, certain limitations regarding equipment may be enforced when the notice of race and sailing instructions contain the following provisions: "This regatta series named from \\\\\\ from \\\\\ to \\\\\ has limitations as to equipment in accordance with Rule 113."

+b) Definition of regatta series: A regatta series is a number of races scheduled to be sailed on consecutive days (one or two days or rest days or non-sailing days do not break the sequence) or on two consecutive weekends or long weekends, for one points prize or title.

-- c) The limitations regarding equipment for a series are: - 1 mainsail, 1 spinnaker, 2 Genoas, 1 mast, 1 boom, 2 spinnaker poles, 1 centreboard, 1 rudder. - d) If there is any damage to the equipment as mentioned under subparagraph c), it is at the discretion of the jury to allow replacements. - e) Marking limited equipment: The equipment mentioned in c) shall be identified by clearly visible markings, which cannot be transferred to other equipment.
+c) The limitations regarding equipment for a series are:

+1 mainsail, 1 spinnaker, 2 Genoas, 1 mast, 1 boom, 2 spinnaker poles, 1 centreboard, 1 rudder.

+d) If there is any damage to the equipment as mentioned under subparagraph c), it is at the discretion of the jury to allow replacements.

+e) Marking limited equipment: The equipment mentioned in c) shall be identified by clearly visible markings, which cannot be transferred to other equipment.

-114. Wet Clothing Weights are to be determined as specified in ISAF RRS Appendix H and must be as specified below:
+114. Wet Clothing Weights are to be determined as specified in RRS Appendix H and must be as specified below: